Russian Board Game Makes Light Of Salisbury Novichok Poisoning

-Slate says that the board game follows the adventures of suspected Russian espionage agents Anatoliy Chepiga and Alexander Mishkin who are thought to be behind the Novichok poisoning of Sergei Skripal, a former Soviet agent and his daughter Yulia.
-But while the game’s designer, Mikhail Bober calls the game a “bridge to friendship” and a “humorous answer to our Western neighbors” relatives of those harmed by the poisoning.
+Slate says that the board game follows the adventures of suspected Russian espionage agents Anatoliy Chepiga and Alexander Mishkin who are thought to be behind the Novichok poisoning of Sergei Skripal, a former Soviet agent, and his daughter Yulia.
+But while the game’s designer, Mikhail Bober, calls the game a “bridge to friendship” and a “humorous answer to our Western neighbors” relatives of those harmed by the poisoning disagree.

-Charlie Rowley and his partner Dawn Sturgess were both exposed to the poison along with the Skripals, and Charlie’s brother, Salisbury resident Matthew Rowley says his brother is still suffering from vision and mobility problems while Sturgess died.
+Charlie Rowley and his partner Dawn Sturgess were both exposed to the poison along with the Skripals, and Charlie’s brother, Salisbury resident Matthew Rowley, says his brother is still suffering from vision and mobility problems while Sturgess died.
 Rowley is outraged and believes that the game should be recalled.

 A board game based on the Salisbury Novichok attack is panned for its "shocking disregard" for the victimshttps://t.co/9Retg68zw9